AlexHedley/blog/src/input/posts/keyboards.md

 ![K551](images/equipment/K551.jpg "K551")

-I was wired which saves from having to charge it but swapping between desktop and laptop and having to unplug it became a little annoying, first world problems!
+It was wired which saves from having to charge it but swapping between desktop and laptop and having to unplug it became a little annoying, first world problems!
 I decided to buy a new one, this time it was wireless and though might as well get a mouse too.
 I found the following:

 **K628 75% Mechanical Gaming Keyboard M693 Gaming Mouse Tri-Modes Combo**
 🔗 https://redragonshop.com/products/redragon-bs136-tri-mode-gaming-keyboard-and-mouse-combo